 Examples of factors that are reviewed include:

 - Logistics.
 The court will question which parent is able to meet the child’s basic needs.
 This includes which parent can get the child to school and care for the child.
-It will consider which parent is more likely to meet the child’s emotional, education, developmental and daily physical as well as any other special needs that the child may have.
+It will consider which parent is more likely to meet the child’s emotional, educational, developmental, and daily physical as well as any other special needs that the child may have.

 - Emotional well being.
 The court also attempts to place the child in a home that is most likely to encourage the child’s emotional health.
 It will review whether or not the home would provide a loving and stable environment.